Study Russian Online

 Russia

 II.
-Counrties
+Countries

 a) Listen and repeat.
 Pay attention to the nouns' endings: